b-lukaszuk/RJ_BS_eng/contents/comparisons_categ_data.md

 have to be exact).

 Test your function with the data presented above.
-Make sure it works properly also for smaller data sets, i.e. for
+Make sure it works properly also for smaller data sets, i.e.

 ```jl
 s = """